KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 mathjax: false
 ---

-I am going to explain the source code of two Anki add-ons that I wrote while I was in medical school, in the hopes that it will be useful to someone new to programming who wants to write Anki add-ons.
+I am going to explain the source code of two Anki add-ons that I wrote while I was in medical school, in the hopes that it will be useful to someone new to programming who wants to develop Anki add-ons.
 Before the examples, I also want to provide some background on what you may need to study to write Anki add-ons in general.

 It should be noted that these examples are not meant to show Python best practices or even good software development practices (despite a few comments on general program design).
 They are largely only intended to provide some examples of Anki add-on code with additional context for non-programmers to learn from.